No-man1234/No-man1234/README.md

   education: "BSc in CSE @ UIU",

   currentFocus: [
-    "Building aesthetic user experiences",
-    "Exploring the art of clean code",
+    "Building tools to make life a bit easier", "Exploring the art of clean code",
     "Creating meaningful digital solutions"
   ],

   lifeGoal: "To inspire & teach the next generation",

-  techPhilosophy: "Beauty in simplicity, power in elegance",

-  whenNotCoding: ["Reading tech blogs", "Sketching ideas", "Exploring new cafes"],
+  whenNotCoding: ["Reading detective and science fiction books", "Watching movies or series", "Exploring new cafes"], };

-  funFact: "I believe every bug is just a feature waiting to be discovered 🐛✨" };
 ```